natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/D.520.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a rank {{Specs|rank}} French fighter {{Battle-rating}}.
-It was introduced in [[Update 1.73 "Vive la France"]].
-In its early development, the Dewoitine D.520 was marred by official interference.
-The D.520 was the best fighter France had during the German invasion of 1940 and it was a fair match for the German Bf 109, with it having the manoeuvrability the faster German fighters lacked.
-Its pilots fought with great bravery and skill to bring respectability to the type during the Battle of France and the plane served along both sides in the war, with both the Vichy and Free French air forces possessing a number of the aircraft.
+The '''Dewoitine D.520''' was a French monoplane fighter employed during WWII and is considered by many as one of the best French-made fighters to be produced during WWII.
+The aircraft was powered by either the Hispano-Suiza 12Y-45 or 12Y-49 engines.
+The aircraft featured one Hispano-Suiza 20 mm cannon and four wing-mounted MAC 1934 7.5 mm LMGs.
+The plane served along both sides in the war, with both the Vichy and Free French air forces possessing a number of the aircraft, employed during the Battle of France with good results against the Luftwaffe and against the Italian Air Force, as well as in Syria in 1941 against British and Free French Forces alongside the German Luftwaffe.

+Introduced in [[Update 1.73 "Vive la France"]], the {{Specs|name}} has a mediocre handling in air battles.
+It has a decent turn time, but suffers from a low rate of climb and low top speed.
+Because of that the aircraft is best suited for Boom and Zoom, maintaining altitude and/or speed as a plan B in case you need to escape from an enemy.
+The aircraft requires good trigger discipline, at least for its 20 mm cannon, that only carries 60 rounds, meanwhile the 7.5 mm MGs have enough ammo to last for an entire match if used carefully, however, many times the MGs might be ineffective against heavier aircraft, like twin engine fighters and bombers.

 == General info ==
 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
 Due to the D.520's mediocre handling, each scenario must be exploited to the best for the maximum efficiency from the plane.
 However, maintaining a high speed with the aircraft is essential to do well in common dogfighting tactics such as Boom & Zoom and Turn & Burn.

+The best climb rate can be obtained with 220 km/h IAS and then slowly decreasing this speed to 180 km/h after 6000 m.
+For better cooling, 230 or 240 km/h are good too.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics